 Thank you for considering our department in your search for a graduate school.
 Whether your future plans include industry or academia, we believe strongly that our programs will prepare you for a bright career as an engineer.
-We are a technologically aggressive department and believe that our available resources in both technology and knowledge will provide you with the value-added education needed for this ever-changing world.

 MAE researchers have developed advanced computational techniques for Fire Simulation and multi-phase reacting turbulent flows.